 While at my Mum’s one day I had to go and have a lie down, I took paracetamol because I had stomach cramps and I slept for a few hours.
 I woke up feeling better and fully expecting to come on my period at anytime.
 Sure enough, I started bleeding and that was that.

 I bled heavily, but not uncontrollably for around 4 days.
 I put it down to a ‘nasty one’, we’ve all had them, the month that seems worse than the others and knocks you about a bit…nothing I couldn’t handle and thought it was my body getting back on track after having James.
-Towards the end I passed quite a few clots but again, nothing too drastic.
+I passed quite a few clots but again, nothing too drastic.

 Obviously, if I had started bleeding or felt unwell then I would have gone straight in but after the cramps had subsided that evening, I felt fine.
 So I filed it in my brain under ‘deal with it later’ and, that’s where it has remained until I wrote this post.